 (Post Editor: Screen Options tab – Revisions)

-You should now see the Revisions list under your content.
-Clicking a link will bring up the Revisions page with saved data for that item …
+You should now see the Revisions list displayed under the editor section.
+Click any of the links to bring up the Revisions page with saved data for that item …

-Having autosave and automatic revisions is something that can help make work more efficient.
-If you write a lot of content, however, after a while the revisions can start building up.
-This can significantly grow the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Autosave and post revisions are no doubt features that help make work more productive.
+If you write or edit a lot of content, however, the revisions can start to build up.
+This can significantly bloat the size of your WordPress database, so it’s important to be able to manage your revisions.

-For example, if you have 100 posts on your site and each post has 15 revisions your WordPress database could be storing an extra 1,500 copies of unnecessary data.
-If your post is approximately 100KB data, then with 1,500 revisions, the total database space wasted is about 150MB.
+For example, if there are 10 posts published on your site with an average of 5 revisions each your WordPress database could be storing around 500 copies of old data.
+If your post averages 100KB data, then with 500 revisions of that post, the total database space wasted is about 50MB.

-Fortunately, there are several WordPress plugins to help you control your revisions and reduce the size of your database.
+The good news is that there are several plugins that can help you control your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations!
-Now you know how to use the WordPress Revisions feature to recover earlier versions of your WordPress pages or posts.
+Congratulations, now you know how to use the WordPress Revisions feature to restore earlier revisions of your WordPress pages or posts.